Guides

 PLA: easy and dimensionally stable

 PLA is the easiest material to print.
-It shrinks minimally, gives sharp detail and a stable surface.
+It shrinks minimally, gives sharp detail and a stable surface, and usually delivers the best finish and cleanest surfaces of the materials.
 It suits prototypes, models, figures and parts not exposed to heat or load.

 The limitation is heat resistance: PLA softens around 55-60 °C. A part left in a hot car or near a heat source can deform.
 PLA is also relatively brittle and handles impact worse than PETG and ABS.